-The girl Esther, in her Oriental palace, threatened with the death which awaited her people, arose magnificently to the challenge and the opportunity which came with her peril.
+The girl Esther, in her Oriental palace, threatened with the death which awaited her people, rose magnificently to the challenge and the opportunity which came with her peril.
 "So will I go in unto the king, which is not according to the law: and if I perish, I perish."
 Esther 4:16.
 Her words have thrilled the hearts of youth since that fateful day when her heroic action brought deliverance and victory to her people.
-Hers was no halfhearted devotion, no straddling the issue.
-Times of crisis, with their dangers and opportunities, demand whole-hearted, "allout," measures.
+Hers was no halfhearted devotion; she did not straddle the issue.
+Times of crisis, with their dangers and their opportunities, demand wholehearted, "all out" measures.

-Many a young man knows the dangers and opportunities of today's crisis.
-One young man wrote recently to the Missionary Volunteer Secretary of his union conference about his experience in the camp.
+Many a young man knows the dangers and the opportunities of today's crisis.
+One young man wrote recently to the Missionary Volunteer secretary of his union conference about his experience in Army camp.
 "I have been very fortunate.
-The first Sabbath I was here, I could not see the first sergeant, so I made arrangements with the platoon sergeant not to assign me to work.
-Since then, I have seen the commanding officer, and he took it up with the major. . . .
-The Lord was with me, because I can have Sabbaths off, providing I make up all class work.
+The first Sabbath I was here, I could not see the first sergeant; so I made arrangements with the platoon sergeant not to assign me to work.
+Since then, I have seen the commanding officer, and he took my case up with the major....
+The Lord was with me.
+I can have Sabbaths off, provided I make up all classwork.
 I was made bugler for my outfit.
-I am also a squad leader of twelve men. . . .
+I am also a squad leader of twelve men. . .
 Life becomes more serious when you are confronted with either right or wrong-not half right or half wrong.
-You have to live every inch of it.
+You have to live every bit of truth as you know it.
 You have not the privacy of your own home.
 In the barracks you associate with a large group of men, and they watch you.
 Please pray for me that I may live the life of a true Christian."

 These great cantonments and factories bring their problems, but they also bring their opportunities.
-Some of you have already been, or soon will be, called to the army camps, or to other places to perform important tasks.
+Some of you have already been, or soon will be, called to the Army camps or to other places to perform important tasks.
 It is no mere accident that you find yourself there.
-The great God who from His throne in the heavens watches the movements of men and of nations, and who is now marshalling His army of standard-bearers, has permitted you to be placed there.
+The great God who, from His throne in the heavens, watches the movements of men and of nations, and who is now marshaling His army of standard-bearers, has permitted you to be placed there.
 He has His plan and His place for you, and there He wishes you to raise the banner of the cross to witness for Him.